About the Scholarships

 Dan Wise Memorial Scholarship

+This scholarship will not be offered in 2019-20.
 The Dan Wise Memorial Scholarship was established to promote year-long study abroad in France in memory of the donor’s close friend, Dan Wise.
-Students participating in any of EAP’s year programs in France starting in summer or fall 2013 are eligible for this award.
-Students from all of the UC campuses will be competing for ten scholarship awards.
-Up to 10 awards of $5,000 will be disbursed annually based on academic performance and financial need.
+Students participating in any of UCEAP’s yearlong programs in France were eligible for this award.
+Students from all of the UC campuses competed for eight scholarship awards of $5,000 based on academic performance and financial need.

 Duttenhaver Scholars Program

-Extension from Fall to Year or Fall to Spring: November 28, 2012
+Extension from Fall to Year or Fall to Spring: October 1 at 11:59 PM (PT)

 Who Is Eligible?